big-frenzy/Business-card/README.md

-A simple personal business card
+A simple personal business card.